csjmu184/csjmu184/README.md

 - 👋 Hi, I’m Sandeep Kumar.
 - 👀 I’m interested to learn always new skill.
-- 💞️ I’m looking to collaborate from any startup or any organization to intern.
+- 💞️ I’m currently looking for Internship opportunities.
 - 📫 Connect Me on : <a href="https://www.linkedin.com/in/sandeep-kumar-75643619b" rel="nofollow">Linkedin</a>.
 - 👊 or Mail me on: csjmu184@gmail.com